Prairie Wind & Silver Sage invites applications for the following:

 - A Canadian citizen or permanent resident or with refugee status in Canada;

 - Between 16 and 30 years of age;

 - Willing to commit to the full duration of the job.

 To ensure eligibility, confirm requirements on the YCW website.
 Candidates selected for interview will be asked to provide documentation of eligibility.
 Non-Canadian students holding temporary work visas or awaiting permanent status are not eligible.
 Non-students are not eligible.

 Val Marie is a small ranching community (village pop. approx 125, area pop. approx 420) located 120 km south of Swift Current, SK.
-It is the Gateway to Grasslands National Park, the first national park of Canada to preserve a portion of the mixed prairie grasslands.
+It is the Gateway to Grasslands National Park, a dark sky preserve, and the first national park of Canada to preserve a portion of the mixed prairie grasslands.
 The Val Marie region is a land of rolling hills, rugged coulees, and steep ravines centred on the Frenchman River Valley, where sky meets prairie at the northern extension of the Great Plains.
 The summer climate is hot and the lifestyle ranching-based.
-Living expenses are low, and amenities include a grocery store, restaurant, bar, cardlock gas station, post office, library, movies on weekends, occasional concerts, and programs offered by volunteer agencies and the Park.
+Living expenses are low, and amenities include a grocery store, restaurant, bar, cardlock gas station, tourist accommodations, post office, library, occasional concerts, and programs offered by volunteer agencies and the Park.
 The landscape of mixed grass prairie draws about 18,000 engaged and enthusiastic visitors each year to the area, most of them during the summer.